Skip to content

 Controlling composition

 The variable most photographers overlook is composition.
 The only variable in a photograph is the subject.
 Set the correct exposure, then choose the focal length.
+Make sure the aperture gives the right amount of depth of field.
+Set the shutter to stop motion or add blur.
+Oh.
+One more thing:

 Read More